 The following are illustrative of causes for disciplinary action.
 This list is not intended to cover every possible type of misconduct and does not preclude the recommendation of disciplinary action for violation of other rules, standards, or ethics, and specific action or inaction that is detrimental to the township's ability to effectively serve the public.

 102.4.1 LAWS, RULES, AND ORDERS

-- (a) Violation of, or ordering or instructing a subordinate to violate, any policy, procedure, rule, order, directive, or requirement, or failure to follow instructions contained in township manuals. - (b) Disobedience of any lawful direction or order. - (c) Violation of federal, state, local, resolutions, or administrative laws, rules, or regulations.
+(a) Violation of, or ordering or instructing a subordinate to violate, any policy, procedure, rule, order, directive, or requirement, or failure to follow instructions contained in township manuals.